Flood Insurance in Nebraska

 1 – The president of the United States must declare the flooding event a state of emergency.
 If this doesn’t happen, then there won’t be assistance.

 Because of all these factors, it is difficult for property owners to know their true risk of flooding.
-FEMA admits that their flood maps only give an idea for part of the risk.
-Our recent storms are facts that it can rain anywhere within Nebraska, and you should consider getting flood coverage, so you are not uninsured when you need it most.
+FEMA admits that their flood maps only give an idea of part of the risk.
+Our recent storms are facts that it can rain anywhere within Nebraska, and you should consider getting flood coverage so you are not uninsured when you need it most.